Hierarchical Fuel-Cell Airpath Control: an Efficiency-Aware MIMO Control Approach Combined with a Novel Constraint-Enforcing Reference Governor: Fuel Cell System Modeling and Analysis

 \subsection{Ninth-Order Plant Model}

 The main plant model employed in this study is a ninth-order nonlinear model of a PEM-FCS, originally developed in \cite{pukrushpan_control_2004} and agrees well with the behavior of fuel cell systems in other literature.
 This paper is primarily concerned with flow and pressure dynamics, so thermal and humidity subsystems need not be highly accurate, so long as the model produces valid flow and pressure predictions (e.g., mass being consumed/generated in reactions).

 The original model is modified by adding the outlet manifold electronic throttle body (ETB) setting $u_{om} \in [0,1]$ as a control input.
-This valve is modeled as an orifice with a variable effective area, where $u_{om} = 0$ is fully closed and $u_{om} = 1$ is fully open.
-This simplified orifice model does not account for dynamics of the ETB.
-While this approximation would break down for aggressive and non-monotonic valve commands, this would be undesirable behavior for the air-path controller anyways.
+This valve is modeled as an orifice with a variable effective area, where $u_{om} = 0$ is fully closed and $u_{om} = 1$ is fully open. { In this simplified orifice model, we ignore the valve dynamics.
+This is a reasonable assumption since the closed-loop bandwidth that we seek (around 1 rad/s) is much lower than typical ETB dynamics.}

 To determine the degree of nonlinearity in the plant model, the ninth-order nonlinear model is linearized at multiple operating points, and the transfer functions at each operating point are compared.
 The baseline and variation of operating points presented in this paper are disclosed in Table~\ref{tab:model-op-variation}.
 All system inputs except for the one being varied were set to the baseline values.